Discover more from Our Portugal Journey

 Choosing where to live in Portugal

-If you have never been to Portugal, how did you choose an area to live?
+If you had never been to Portugal, how did you choose an area to live?

 Our original plan was to spend 30 days in the Algarve, 30 days in Lisbon and 30 days in Porto to get a feel for where we wanted to live more permanently.
 When we started to work on our documents to apply for a resident visa – which would allow us to stay in the country longer than a 90-day tourist visa - that type of proof of accommodation was allowed.
 So, we began researching short-term rentals in those areas thinking that we could experience the different regions of Portugal and then make a commitment to a long-term rental once we found an area we liked.